lukehsiao/BYU_Bomberman/README.md

 * You could reprogram the MaKeyMaKey to use capacitive sensing so that no ground wristsraps were necessary.
 * Create a custom BYU-logo level for Bomberman.
+* Edit the Bombermaaan source code to:
+  * Include BYU Images
+  * Not have such a long wait timer after a "victory".
+  * Automatically return to the level selection page after a match.

 ### Who do I talk to? ###

-This display was created in the summer of 2014 by:
+This display was originally created in the summer of 2014 by:
 * Luke Hsiao
 * Thomas Townsend
 * Alex Lin